UWCS/C_Course-Introduction/Session1.md

 ### <a name="IntegerTypeExercise"> Integer Type Exercise: Outputting the size of types </a>

 1) We know the *minimum* number of bytes that a type must have, but how do we know what the *actual* number of bytes is for *your* machine?
-Well, wouldn't you like to know you nosy little scamp!

 You can use the `sizeof` function to do this.
 For example: